jiangxingxun/DFEW/README.md

 - To get the better metrics, we provided the models trained by extracted frames from videos, other than those acquired by the [Time Interpolation Method](https://ieeexplore.ieee.org/document/6601598).

 - We take two metrics to evaluate models, i.e., WAR and UAR.
-WAR is weighted average recall, i.e., accuracy; and UAR is the unweighted average recall, i.e., the accuracy per class divided by the number of classes without considerations of instances per class.
+WAR is the weighted average recall, i.e., accuracy; and UAR is the unweighted average recall, i.e., the accuracy per class divided by the number of classes without considerations of instances per class.

 - You can download the pretrained weights from [Baidu Disk](https://pan.baidu.com/s/1ys6bH3T3e-TrBwWye73PPQ) with Access Code (8azt) or [Google Driver](https://drive.google.com/drive/folders/11gVqH4WULvY_Gp-yHJTERdrzHukzsoIh?usp=sharing).